 Drastic hormonal changes in your body later in life may come as a surprise, but, as uncomfortable as they may be, they are often no cause for concern.
-OB/GYN physicians Luis DeLeon Usuga, MD, and Isamarie Lora-Alcantara, MD, of Dr. DeLeon’s Woman’s Health Care in Rowlett, Texas, offer menopause counseling and services that allow you to enter the next stage of womanhood with confidence.
+OB/GYN physician Luis DeLeon Usuga, MD, of Dr. DeLeon’s Woman’s Health Care in Rowlett, Texas, offers menopause counseling and services that allow you to enter the next stage of womanhood with confidence.
 If you’re interested in learning more about your changing body during menopause, call Dr. DeLeon’s Woman’s Health Care today.

 Menopause is the stage in every woman’s life when she stops getting her monthly period.
 Despite this cut-and-dry definition, you may begin to recognize some symptoms and changes long before you stop bleeding every four weeks or so.
 Your doctor diagnoses it after you’ve gone a full year without a period.

 Most women hit menopause between the ages of 40 and 58, averaging at age 51.
 Women who smoke tend to experience menopause earlier than those who don’t.
 This wide age range encompasses woman at many stages of motherhood and life in general.
 It’s important to note that there is probably nothing amiss if you hit menopause earlier or later than your peers.

 Menopause is a natural process that your body undergoes with age.
 After years of menstruating and continuously preparing to have children, your ovaries eventually stop producing eggs for reproduction altogether.
 Because of this, you are no longer able to have children naturally after you’ve hit menopause.

 You may also hit menopause after having your ovaries removed or undergoing treatment for cancer and other diseases.
 Chemotherapy (for cancer) and hormone therapy can disable your ovaries’ ability to produce eggs, making you menopausal by definition.

 What are the symptoms of menopause?